How to Plant, Grow, and Care for Rocky Mountain Bee

 Water

-As with most plants, water them early in the day or the afternoon after the heat of the day has passed.
+Water them early in the day or in the afternoon after the heat of the day has passed.
 Water at the base of the plant to avoid wetting the foliage, especially in humid areas, to prevent powdery mildew.
-Once the plants have gone to seed, watering is no longer necessary.
-Allow the seed pods to dry out on the plant and collect them for sowing next year.

 Soil

-Their three slender leaflets and flowers with four petals can be seen thriving in a roadside ditch after all.
-The specific pH of the soil doesn’t matter as much as ensuring adequate drainage, as this species doesn’t do well in heavy wet soils.
+Their three slender leaflets and flowers with four petals can be seen thriving in a roadside ditch, after all.
+The specific pH of the soil doesn’t matter as much as ensuring adequate drainage, as this species doesn’t do well in heavy, wet soils.

 Temperature